arielchuri/forglory/crystalcastles/rules/output/output.md

 ### Death Table

+Characters and important NPCs usually will have their own death table.
+The following may be used otherwise.

 #### Character Death Table, General

-1. From wounded to marked.
+1. A horrible and gory death.
+2. Marked for death.
 The character will not be coming back to any further sessions.
 How that plays out is up to the player.
 They could die right now, go out in a blaze of glory (+3d), or retire after this episode.
-1. Bleeding out.
-Death in 30 minutes unless healed.
+3. Gushing blood.
+Death on your next turn.
 All rolls reduced to 1d.
-1. Mortally wounded.
-Unconcious until death in 1 day unless healed.
+4. Mortally wounded.
+Unconcious on your next turn and death in on the following.
+5.
+6.

+### Damage

+Losing all of the dice in either of the three main stats, causes a roll on the appropriate table.
+The only other effect of being at 0 dice is failing any roll with that stat.
+Further losses of that stat while at 0 cause another roll on the table.

+#### 0 **smart** dice

+1. out
+2. brained
+3. confused
+4.
+5.
+6.

+#### 0 **strength** dice

+1.
+2.
+3.
+4.
+5.
+6.

+#### 0 **speed** dice

+1.
+2.
+3.
+4.
+5.
+6.

+#### Falling

+#### Suffocating

+#### Burning

-### Area of Effect
+#### Area of Effect

 Area damage is listed as the total dice of damage done and the maximum damage on a single target.
 The maximum damage is for a 'normal' sized target and may be changed for a different size target.
 Area damage effects one target first and any additional dice, are rolled over to the next target until the effects maximum damage is used up.